Baltimore Student Defense Lawyer

 While some of these violations are not criminal, if the school charges a student, the student’s academic record may be severely affected.
 Plagiarism is when a student copies another person’s work or does not give credit when citing a source used for a school project.
 Academic dishonesty typically refers to cheating on a class examination.

 A scholar may be unaware of their rights, which include bringing an attorney to any hearing conducted by the university disciplinary board.
-Because of the potentially drastic results from a finding of guilt, it may be in the student’s best interest to enlist representation.
+Because of the potentially drastic results from a finding of guilt, it may be in the student’s best interest to enlist legal representation.

 Consequences for a Student Defendant

 A student may have more to lose if the government accuses them of criminal activity.
 While a misdemeanor charge may not result in jail time, a court may still require the student to perform community service, be on probation or pay a fine.
 If the prosecutor presses charges against a student, that scholar may request a jury trial or may want to settle the matter through a plea bargain.
-Considering the complexity of the process, a Baltimore student defense lawyer may be invaluable.
+Considering the complexity of the process, a student defense attorney in Baltimore may be invaluable.

 On top of the harm a criminal charge can bring, there are also the academic consequences that a student must protect against.
 A school may expel or suspend the student, which would stop the scholar’s education.
 The university may not allow the student to graduate.
 The student might not be able to pursue a graduate degree or obtain certain professional licenses.
 The school may force the student out of university housing and put a negative mark on the scholar’s academic record.